On display at the RCN Library and Heritage Centre from 11 April 2019.

-On display now at the Library and Heritage Centre until end of 2018
+On display now at the Library and Heritage Centre until Autumn 2019.

 Since 1916 the Royal College of Nursing has pioneered professional standards for nurses, shaped health policies and promoted excellence in practice.
 In this exhibition, we invite you to explore how nursing has changed over the past 100 years.
 With stories from nurses themselves and items from our unique collections, discover how the RCN has developed from a small professional women’s organisation to become the Voice of Nursing in 2016.